K964/dotfiles/README.md

 --------------------------------------------------
 swap-window -t [idx]        Swap current windows with the one at [idx] move-window -t [idx]        Move window to position [idx]

+tmux list-clients       List all attached clients to the tmux server tmux list-sessions      List available session that you can attach to
 ```

 ###### Tmux Tips